Khrustalyov, My Car!: Critical response

 During the Cannes premiere of Khrustalyov, My Car!, numerous critics walked out of the screening in disapproval due to its obtuse narrative and lengthy "unfunny" scenes of visual satire.
 However, film director Martin Scorsese, the jury president for Cannes in 1998, considered it to be the best film in the festival that year.
 Jacques Mandelbaum of Le Monde also gave the film praise, writing that it is a "carnivalesque record of the Soviet era", and belongs to a category of cinema that "challenges all categories of taste".
-J.-M. Duran of the Lyon-based newspaper Le Progrès stated that the film is "incomprehensible, but bewitching", and compared its director Aleksei German to Italian filmmaker Federico Fellini.
+Writing in 1999, Jean-Marc Durand of the Lyon-based newspaper Le Progrès stated that the film is "incomprehensible, but bewitching", and compared its director Aleksei German to Italian filmmaker Federico Fellini.

 Upon its re-release by Arrow Films in December 2018, the film was given renewed critical acclaim.
+Khrustalyov, My Car! has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 7 reviews, and an average rating of 8.2/10.
 British film critic Peter Bradshaw of The Guardian gave the film five out of five stars, describing it as "a surreal fantasia-epic and nihilist political satire of cynicism and violence".
 Tara Brady of The Irish Times gave it four out of five stars, stating that "People come and go without introduction or elucidation.
 All of them are in keeping with the Soviet auteur’s grim view of humanity."